ldtteam/MinecoloniesWiki/source/buildings/library.md

   </div>
 </div>

-**Note** The unemployed citizens will be the only ones available to *HIRE* in the Library.
+**Note:** The unemployed citizens will be the only ones available to *HIRE* in the Library.
 You will only be able to see available citizens to hire if there is room in the Library (according to it's level).
 So for example, if you have a Library level 1, you can only hire 2 citizens.
 If it already has 2 citizens assigned, it will only show you those two citizens currently assigned, with the "fire" button and will not list anymore to hire, until there is space availabe.